 ATCO is a majority controlled company as defined in the TSX Company Manual.
-As such, there is no requirement for, and we do not have, a majority voting policy.
+As such, ATCO is exempt from the TSX's requirement to adopt a majority voting policy.
 The Majority Share Owner (see Page 1) has control over 11,483,120 Class II Shares which represents 92 per cent of the voting rights.
 Due to the level of control exercised by the Majority Share Owner, we are of the view that the introduction of a majority voting policy would introduce unnecessary complexity into the director selection process while having no impact on the outcome.